niHonkage/DocsLearning/en/guides/management/manage-app.md

 ### Editing Application Information

-After creating an application, if you want to modify the application name or description, you can click "Edit info" in the upper left corner of the application to revise the application's icon, name, or description.
+After creating an application, if you want to modify the application name or description, you can click "Edit info" in the lower right corner of the application card to revise the application's icon, name, or description.

 <figure><img src="../../.gitbook/assets/image.png" alt=""><figcaption><p>Edit App Info</p></figcaption></figure>

 ### Duplicating Application

 All applications support copying.
-Click "Duplicate" in the upper left corner of the application.
+Click "Duplicate" in the lower right corner of the application.

 ### Switch to Workflow Orchestrate